Urinary Frequency: A Merck Manual of Patient Symptoms podcast

 The costovertebral angle should be palpated for tenderness, and the abdominal examination should note the presence of any masses or suprapubic tenderness.

-Neurologic examination should test for lower-extremity weakness.
+Neurologic examination should test for lower-extremity weakness and loss of sensation.

 The following findings are of particular concern: